|How did you guys come up with the Steam Powered Giraffe name and how did you get your start?

 Bunny Bennett does the majority of the art you see on the website, including the graphical elements, the comic, many of the illustrations, and the overall art direction of the band.

-You can see Bunny's artwork by visiting his gallery here.
+You can see Bunny's artwork by visiting her gallery here.

 Samuel Luke has contributed his own artwork to posters and the collectible art booklets that come with our CDs and various illustrations!